-Creamery Square is an historic waterfront development site in Tatamagouche, located along the Northumberland Shore’s scenic Sunrise Trail driving route that boasts a unique combination of exciting and interactive visitor activities.
+Creamery Square is a historic waterfront development site in Tatamagouche, located along the Northumberland Shore’s scenic Sunrise Trail driving route that boasts a unique combination of exciting and interactive visitor activities.

-Located in Creamery Square, at the meeting of the French and Waugh Rivers, the Grace Jollymore Joyce Arts Centre is a performance venue in Tatamagouche, Nova Scotia.
-Home of live entertainment, visual art, and community events, the Grace features a 170-seat auditorium, the Ice House Gallery art exhibition space, and the outdoor Senator’s Stage.
-We feature year-round performances by local and internationally-acclaimed musicians, artists, and thespians.
-The Grace is the place!
+The Grace Jollymore Joyce Arts Centre is a performance venue – home to live entertainment, visual art, and community events.
+It features a 170-seat auditorium and the Ice House Gallery.
+They feature year-round performances by local and internationally-acclaimed musicians, artists, and thespians.
+The Grace is the Place!

-Located in Tatamagouche in the Northumberland Shore region, the Northumberland Arts Council Fraser Cultural Centre promotes arts, crafts and cultural activities in the North Shore area and helps to preserve and present this areas heritage.
+Located in Tatamagouche in the Northumberland Shore region, the Northumberland Arts Council Fraser Cultural Centre promotes arts, crafts and cultural activities in the North Shore area and helps to preserve and present the heritage of this area.

 Facilities / Services

-The concession booths include Canadian and German cuisine, such as sausages, schnitzel, lobster roll and delicate cheesecakes.
-A variety of souvenirs are available including, beer steins, T-shirts, sweatshirts, hats, pins and other novelty items.
-Many beverages are available from Domestic and German beers to local wines and Imported spirits, and the infamous Schnapps Bar, soft drinks and coffees are also available.
+The concession booths include Canadian and German cuisine, such as sausages, schnitzel, lobster rolls, and delicate cheesecakes.
+A variety of souvenirs are available including, beer steins, T-shirts, sweatshirts, hats, pins, and other novelty items.
+Many beverages are available from Domestic and German beers to local wines and Imported spirits, and the infamous Schnapps Bar, soft drinks, and coffees are also available.

 This is a popular venue for concerts open to the public held throughout the year.

-North Shore Performing Arts was created with these goals in mind:
+Community theatre in Tatamagouche!
+The North Shore Players and Performing Arts was created with these goals in mind:

 - To give area residents who have an interest in theatre and the other performing arts a chance to participate in and contribute to them; to provide an outlet for the existing creative talent in the area – including writers, actors, designers, dancers, musicians, and theatre technicians -and to stimulate and develop new talent.